pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

     consumer->> caller: element
   ```

-As mentioned, this simply moves the pool loop inside the pop/reserve implemenation, away from the user's eyes.
+As mentioned, this simply moves the pool loop inside the pop/reserve implementation, away from the user's eyes.
 But it
 is still a poll loop, with all its limitations.
 To truly remove the poll loop we need the ability to _wake up_ a waiting
 consumer _when_ there are new elements in the queue: